rossifedericoe/go-dependecy-injection/README.md

 * Google Wire (https://github.com/google/wire)

 # Domain
-There's a "Car" and "Bike" entities, and each domain defines an interface: CarService and BikeService.
+There's "Car" and "Bike" entities, and each domain defines an interface: CarService and BikeService.

 # DI
 The gin engine is wrapped into a struct that receives all the dependencies resolved from wire.